wyattjcooper/autohome/README.md

 # How to use the application:

 Bedroom and LivingRoom are pre-defined rooms for a house.
 These are displayed in the tabs in the bottom section of the page.
-The highlighted tab (Bedroom in the above picture) is active and displays the controllable devices in that room.
+The highlighted tab is active and displays the controllable devices in that room.
 The app is written to support two device types, a ‘Lamp’ and a ‘Thermostat’.
 The code can be easily leveraged to add and support additional devices.
 The bedroom has a predefined ‘Desk Lamp’ device, and the LivingRoom has a predefined ‘Thermostat’ device.